AMELI: Enhancing Multimodal Entity Linking with Fine-Grained Attributes: Dataset Construction

-Our goal is to build (1) a multimodal knowledge base where each entity is described with both text and images, and (2) an entity linking benchmark dataset where each mention in a given context is also associated with several images and can be linked to a specific entity in the multimodal knowledge base.
-To construct these two benchmark resources, we use Best Buy\footnote{\url{https://www.bestbuy.com/}}, a popular retailer website for electronics such as computers, cell phones, appliances, toys and so on, given that it consists of both multimodal product descriptions organized in a standard format and user reviews in both text and/or images which can be further used to build the entity linking dataset.
-As shown in Figure~\ref{fig:example}, each product in Best Buy is described with a \textit{product name}, a list of \textit{product categories}, a paragraph of \textit{product description}, a set of \textit{product attributes and values} as well as several \textit{images}\footnote{For simplicity, we show one image for each review or product in the figure, but there could be multiple associated images for both of them.}.
-In addition, users can post reviews in text and/or images under each product while each review can also be rated as helpful or unhelpful by other users.

-We develop scripts based on the \texttt{Requests}\footnote{\url{https://requests.readthedocs.io/en/latest/}} package tool to collect all the above information.
-Each product webpage also requires a button clicking to display the product attributes, so we further utilize the \texttt{Selenium}\footnote{\url{https://www.selenium.dev/}} tool to mimic the button clicking and collect all the attributes and values for each product.
+\paragraph{Data Source} Our goal is to build (1) a multimodal knowledge base where each entity is described with text, images, and attributes, and (2) an entity linking benchmark dataset where each mention in a given context is also associated with text and several images and can be linked to a specific entity in the multimodal knowledge base.
+To construct these two benchmark resources, we use Best Buy\footnote{\url{https://www.bestbuy.com/}}, a popular retailer website for electronics such as computers, cell phones, appliances, toys, etc., given that it consists of both multimodal product descriptions organized in a standard format and user reviews in both text and/or images which can be further used to build the entity linking dataset.
+As shown in Figure~\ref{fig:example}, each product in Best Buy is described with a \textit{product name}, a list of \textit{product categories}, a \textit{product description}, a set of \textit{ attribute categories and values} as well as several \textit{images}\footnote{For simplicity, we show one image for each review or product in the figure, but there could be multiple associated images for both of them.}.
+Additionally, users can post reviews in text and/or images under each product, while each review can be rated as helpful or unhelpful by other users.
+We develop scripts based on \texttt{Requests}\footnote{\url{https://requests.readthedocs.io/en/latest/}} to collect all the above information.
+Each product webpage also requires a button click to display the attributes, so we further utilize \texttt{Selenium}\footnote{\url{https://www.selenium.dev/}} to mimic the button click and collect all the attributes and values for each product.
 In this way, we collect 38,329 product entities and 6,500,078 corresponding reviews.